Roger Härtl—the art of being a brilliant MISS educator

 You have been involved with AOSpine for a long time.
 What does it mean to you personally to be a member of the organization?

-I'm very involved in the minimally invasive spine world and a lot of organizations with a huge interest in MIS.
-But none of the organizations that I know of have the infrastructure and talent on the technical and administrative side to really support surgeons and put on a curriculum of really valid MIS courses as we have with AOSpine.
+I'm very involved in the minimally invasive spine world and a lot of organizations with a huge interest in MISS.
+But none of the organizations that I know of have the infrastructure and talent on the technical and administrative side to really support surgeons and put on a curriculum of really valid MISS courses as we have with AOSpine.
 AOSpine is the only organization I know that has this level of sophistication in research, education, and publishing, so I'm always incredibly impressed by that, and it makes it so special.
 The other thing is the friendship and camaraderie with surgeons and staff, which makes it a pleasure regardless of how much work it is to move things forward.
 It is a positive, constructive and rewarding experience, and always has been for the 12 years I've been

 Davos Courses (December 2017)